bretton/temporary-micropod/testnetworkbig/README.md

-# Testnetwork
+# Testnetworkbig

-This will build a podman empty container for network testing.
+This will build a podman empty container for network testing using alternate approaches.
 This can be used for `ipv4`, `ipv6` and dualstack environments.

-The default setup of `podman-suite` on FreeBSD 14.2 on a dualstack host, fails to handle network activity inside a container during the build step.
+The default setup of `podman-suite` on FreeBSD 14.3 on a dualstack host, fails to handle network activity inside a container during the build step.

 Adding a second podman network with `ipv6` enabled should fix issues with network access on a dualstack host.